relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Evolution Process.md

 [C4 model](https://c4model.com/) has been chosen as a way to visualize the architecture going forward.

 C4 model doesn't require any specific tooling.
 Current Relativity standard is Lucidchart and we are going to stick to it.
-The *C4 Diagrams* folder should contain diagrams exported as SVG and an idex file with links to Lucidchart originals.
+The *C4 Diagrams* folder should contain diagrams exported as SVG and an index file with links to Lucidchart originals.
 The diagrams should follow below naming convention:

 > [TYPE] Diagram Desciption.svg